Fast2docs/Fast2-docs/docs/catalog/Source.md

 ## DctmSource <small> - Complete extractor from Documentum </small> {#DctmSource data-toc-label="DctmSource"}

 This connector will extract basic information from the source Documentum repository.
-Since Documentum architecture involves particular port and access management, a worker should be started on the same server where Documentum is running; Documentum configuration files (such as `dfc.keystore` and `dfc.properties`) need to be added into `./worker-libs/` folder of the worker extracting from Documentum.
+Since Documentum architecture involves particular port and access management, a worker should be started on the same server where Documentum is running.<br/><br/>Make sure to check the basic requirements at <a href=_https://www.fast2.tech/documentation/setup-with-environment/documentum/_>the setup for Documentum</a> on the official Fast2 documentation.

 <b>Mandatory settings</b>